CLBFest/Boston/README.md

 ## How to Participate in the Sovereign Legal Identity Challenge

-The Boston Node of CL+B Fest also hosts several organizers for organizers the Sovereign Legal Identity Challenge and teams working on projects for this challenge will operate from event nodes around the world.
+The Boston Node of CL+B Fest also hosts several organizers of the Sovereign Legal Identity Challenge and teams working on projects for this challenge will operate from event nodes around the world.

+Prize: There will be a 0.5 ETH prize for the winner of this challenge, as well as an opportunity to present at the MIT Media Lab.

 * For more information on the Sovereign Legal Identity Challenge see: [https://mitmedialab.github.io/SLIC](https://mitmedialab.github.io/SLIC)

+## How to Participate in the Transactive Power Challenge

+The Boston Node of CL+B Fest also hosts several organizers of the Transactive Power Challenge and teams working on projects for this challenge will operate from event nodes around the world.

+Prize: There will be a $500 cash prize for the winner of this challenge, as well as an opportunity to present at the MIT Media Lab.

+* For more information on the Transactive Power Challenge see: [http://transactivepower.com](http://transactivepower.com)